ranSprd/medusa/README.md

 # Medusa

-Medusa is a mapper for prometheus metrics.
-Currently it can handle mqtt messages and convert they in a prometheus compatible metric format.
+Medusa can collect message published on a mqtt bus and map they in a prometheus compatible metric format.

 ## Features

 - transform MQTT message into Prometheus metrics
+    - currently prometheus gauge and counter types are supported
+    - support for prometheus labels
 - connections to multiple mqtt brokers possible
-- automatic mode which detects metrics in incoming messages without manual configuration
+- automatic mode which transforms incoming messages without manual configuration into metrics

 ## How it works

-After startup the application connects to the configured MQTT broker(s) in your system and subscripes to all topics.
+After startup, the application connects to the configured MQTT broker(s) in your system and subscripes to all topics.
 In the background it collects all incoming messages.
-For these topics which are configured, meduase tries to extract metrics, all other metrics will be marked as unprocessed and collected as 'unknow' topics.
+You can mark some or all of the topics, that means such topics will be processed and transformed into a metric.
+All other topics will be marked as 'unnown'.

 The web-server part of this application provides a prometheus endpoint.
 You can configure your running prometheus to read all metrics from there.